Scrappy, little boxing club trains champions in ring and beyond in Hamilton

 “She’s like a trailblazer as far as women go in the sport of boxing,” Hay said.
 “She’s been by Vinnie’s side from day one.
 Probably like my wife, she’s the brains.
 I know I couldn’t do it without my wife.”

-Hay says he started going to McGrory’s when he was 14 years old in March 1997 and went to the gym religiously three or four nights a week for a few hours after school.
+Hay said he started going to McGrory’s when he was 14 years old in March 1997 and went to the gym religiously three or four nights a week for a few hours after school.

 “I was introduced to Vinnie and Val Ryan.
 They were my coaches and they’ve been like second parents to me ever since,” he said.
 “He’s one of the most selfless people in the world, I mean both of them.
 The amount of time and love they’ve given to hundreds of kids including myself since they’ve been doing this, it’s crazy.”